 Level III nurseries

 Level III nurseries provide the widest variety of advanced care available for all newborns.
-Regulated at the state level, only Level III has the life-saving treatments and technologies to care for the full gamut of patients -- from normal to extremely ill.
+Regulated at the state level, only Level III NICUs have the life-saving treatments and technologies to care for the full gamut of patients -- from normal to extremely ill.

 Fairview Hospital's NICU staff have completed advanced developmental training called "Wee Care."
 As a result, a womb-like environment has been simulated in the Fairview nursery.
 With a keen awareness of preemies' hypersensitivity to the environment, dim-lighting, reduced noise levels, special bedding and skin-to-skin contact between parent and child helps babies spend more time growing and developing.
 Overall, the program leads to healthier babies that go home earlier.

-Sick infants need to bond with their parents while are being treated.
-That's why we offer "Kangaroo Care," skin-to-skin contact between child and parent which allows parents to interact closely with their babies.
-Experts believe that this physical contact helps the healing process.
+Sick infants need to bond with their parents while they are being treated.
+That's why we offer "Kangaroo Care," skin-to-skin contact between the child and parent which allows parents to interact closely with their babies.
+Experts believe that this physical contact helps with the healing process.

 We also carefully screen all of our newborn patients.
 If we find an infant is at risk for developmental delays, the Fairview NICU can provide both physical and occupational therapy to help overcome these potential problems.
-This developmental care can continue once the baby is taken home if necessary.
+This developmental care can continue after the baby leaves the NICU, if necessary.

 Fairview Hospital has a four-bed Developmental Nursery for babies who are approaching their discharge date.
-This nursery is a quiet, carpeted environment providing a relaxing haven for babies and their parents.
-Prior to a newborn's discharge, parents may stay in our Family Room or Nik Nook.
-The home-like atmosphere of this room — low lighting, a sofa bed, infant bathing sink, TV/VCR and a shower — helps you to care for your baby and prepare for the trip home.
+This nursery is a quiet, carpeted environment that provides a relaxing haven for babies and their parents.
+Prior to a newborn's discharge, parents may stay in our Family Room or Nic-Nook.
+The home-like atmosphere of this room — low lighting, sofa bed, infant bathing sink, TV and a shower — helps parents care for their baby and prepare for the trip home.
 Siblings can also visit and spend time with their family's new addition.

 Neonatal Transport Team

-If a baby is experiencing difficulties at an area hospital that is not well equipped to handle acute care, our Neonatal Transport Team can bring the infant quickly and safely to Fairview Hospital to help assure they have the best start possible.
+If a baby is experiencing difficulties at an area hospital that is not well equipped to handle acute care, our Neonatal Transport Team can bring the infant quickly and safely to Fairview Hospital to help assure they have the specialty care they need.